Skip to content

 The image is hosted on DockerHub, since it is bound to an account, normally Steve's, it is not possible to publish the image without his credentials.

-To be able to test your latest changes you'll need to have an account on DockerHub, create a "repository" and modify the makefile's "publishDev" rule to use your account and repository.
+To be able to test your latest changes you'll need to have an account on DockerHub, create a "repository" and modify the makefile's "publishDev" and "publishDev64" rules to use your account and repository.

 How to build